tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_reasons_for_anemic_overviews.md

 * TOC
 {:toc}

+## Best practices for product overviews

+Before diving into reasons why product overviews fail, let me first recap a few best practices.
+I already explored these topics in detail in [product overviews](docapis_doc_overview.html), but it seems right to at least cover best practices at a high-level.
+Consider including these general sections in a product overview:

+*  Description of the product
+*  Sample use cases
+*  Intended audience and technical level
+*  Requirements to use product (system requirements, geo-requirements)
+*  List of components involved
+*  High-level architectural diagram of components/workflow + explanation
+*  Development effort and scope
+*  How to get support
+*  Most popular topics
+*  Known limitations, release notes
+*  Link to getting started tutorial

+Every product seems to elicit its own unique sections on the overview, but these sections will give you a good starting point.

+Now let's explore the reasons why product overviews frequently fail.

-## Cause 1: The reader isn't the intended audience
+## Cause 1: The reader isn't the intended audience, so overview fails for the wrong reader

 Perhaps the main reason that product overviews fail is because the reader (for example, a tech writer reading a product overview about some API for developers) isn't the intended audience for the product.
+As such, the overview might fail for that particular reader, but actually be fine for the intended audience.
+This mismatch of actual reader versus intended reader makes it difficult to make judgments about product overviews.

 As an example, take a look at some of the product overviews in [Microsoft's Azure docs](https://docs.microsoft.com/en-us/azure/?product=all), which look exemplary to me.
 You could use any product as an example, but let's start with the first product, the Anomaly Detector.
 The starting topic is [What is the Anomaly Detector API?](https://docs.microsoft.com/en-us/azure/cognitive-services/anomaly-detector/overview).
 (In fact, all docs seem to start out with "What is ... [product]?"
 This frequent pattern creates a nice sense of predictability to the various doc sets in their portal.)
 The first two paragraphs start as follows: